samxCoding/CabyMod/README.md

 ## Instructions
 Download the latest release, after that open the application, and now here is what you should do:
 IDN means Lunar Client's or LabyMod's name.
-It's normally Lunar Client.app or LabyMod Launcher.app So type that. sh2: is a valid process!
+It's normally Lunar Client.app or LabyMod Launcher.app
+sh2: is a valid process!
+If you do NOT recieve sh2 or sh1 your console/client has officially crashed.
+Don't worry just wait until it finishes and try again!

+## Requirements
+A valid client
+Lunar Client or LabyMod,
+Laby mod isn't supported yet!